cchitsiang/awesome-stars/topics.md

 - [fixie/fixie](https://github.com/fixie/fixie) - Ergonomic Testing for .NET
 - [VulcanJS/Vulcan](https://github.com/VulcanJS/Vulcan) - 🌋 A toolkit to quickly build apps with React, GraphQL & Meteor
 - [fluentribbon/Fluent.Ribbon](https://github.com/fluentribbon/Fluent.Ribbon) - WPF Ribbon control like in Office
+- [sakaiproject/sakai](https://github.com/sakaiproject/sakai) - Sakai is a freely available, feature-rich technology solution for learning, teaching, research and collaboration.
+Sakai is an open source software suite developed by a diverse and global adopter commu
 - [marcells/node-build-monitor](https://github.com/marcells/node-build-monitor) - A Build Monitor written in Node.js, which supports several build services and can be easily extended.
 - [wallabag/wallabag](https://github.com/wallabag/wallabag) - wallabag is a self hostable application for saving web pages: Save and classify articles.
 Read them later.
 Freely.
 - [grafana/grafana](https://github.com/grafana/grafana) - The open and composable observability and data visualization platform.
 Visualize metrics, logs, and traces from multiple sources like Prometheus, Loki, Elasticsearch, InfluxDB, Postgres and many more.